nglasl/silverstripe-misdirection/README.md

 ### Default Automated URL Handling

 This may be completely replaced, in which case legacy page URLs will no longer resolve based on version history.
-When a page is moved, the appropriate link mappings are automatically created (while maintaining integrity).
-This also allows customisation around which link mappings remain.

 ```yaml
 MisdirectionRequestFilter:
   replace_default: true
 ```

+When a page is moved, the appropriate link mappings are automatically created (while maintaining integrity).
+This allows customisation around which link mappings remain in the system.

 ![replace-default](images/misdirection-replace-default.gif)

-#### Misdirection Historical Link Mapping Task
+#### Historical Link Mapping

-The following may be used to instantiate a link mapping for each site tree version URL, when replacing the default automated URL handling (currently only supported by MySQL).
+To ensure the current version history is carried across, the following task may be used to instantiate the appropriate link mappings.
+This is currently only supported by MySQL.

 `/dev/tasks/MisdirectionHistoricalLinkMappingTask`